 The Powertrain business primarily represents Federal-Mogul's OE business.
-Approximately 94% of Powertrain's sales is to OEM customers, with the remaining 6% of its sales being sold directly to Motorparts business for eventual distribution, by Motorparts, to customers in the independent aftermarket.
+Approximately 93% of Powertrain's sales is to OEM customers, with the remaining 7% of its sales being sold directly to Motorparts' business for eventual distribution, by Motorparts, to customers in the independent aftermarket.
 Discussions about Federal-Mogul's Powertrain business or its OE business should be seen as analogous.
 The performance of Powertrain business is therefore highly correlated to changes in regional OEM light and commercial vehicle production, together with the changes in the mix of technologies (such as between light vehicle gasoline and light vehicle diesel), and changes in demand for non-automotive and industrial applications.
 These drivers are enhanced by the rate at which Federal-Mogul gains new programs, which is itself affected by the rate at which the OEM's make improvements to emissions and fuel economy - some in response to regional regulations.

 The Motorparts business primarily represents Federal-Mogul's aftermarket business.
 Approximately 75% of Motorparts' sales is to the customers in the independent aftermarket.
 The remaining 25% of the Motorparts business is to OEM or tier 1 suppliers to OEM, and the OES market, essentially, dealer supplied replacement parts - a feature more prevalent in Europe than in North America.
 The OES market is subject to the same general commercial patterns as the aftermarket business.
-The performance of Motorparts business is therefore highly correlated to the factors that variously influence the different regional replacement parts around the world, such as vehicle miles driven, the average age of vehicles on the road, the size of the regional vehicle parcs and levels of consumer confidence.
+The performance of Motorparts business is therefore highly correlated to the factors that variously influence the different regional replacement parts markets around the world, such as vehicle miles driven, the average age of vehicles on the road, the size of the regional vehicle parcs and levels of consumer confidence.
 These drivers are enhanced by the relative strength of the aftermarket brands and the breadth of the portfolio offered relative to the changing needs of the local markets.

-On May 1, 2014, Federal-Mogul completed the Affinia chassis business acquisition (the "Affinia Acquisition").
-The acquisition of this business, which serves leading U.S. aftermarket customers with private label chassis product lines, will allow Federal-Mogul to broaden its product offering, provide operational synergies and better service customers globally.
-The purchase price was \$150 million, subject to certain customary post-closing adjustments, net of acquired cash.
-Federal-Mogul paid \$140 million in the second quarter of 2014 with the remaining balance of \$10 million recorded as a contingent consideration and is expected to be paid in the third quarter of 2014.
+On May 1, 2014, Federal-Mogul completed the Affinia Group Inc. ("Affinia") chassis business acquisition (the "Affinia Acquisition").
+The acquisition of this business, which serves leading U.S. aftermarket customers with private label chassis product lines allows Federal-Mogul to broaden its product offering, provide operational synergies and better service customers globally.
+The purchase price was \$149 million, subject to certain customary post-closing adjustments, net of acquired cash.
+Federal-Mogul paid \$140 million of the purchase price in the second quarter of 2014 and \$9 million in the third quarter of 2014.

-On July 11, 2014, Federal-Mogul completed the purchase of certain business assets of Honeywell International Inc.'s ("Honeywell") automotive and industrial brake friction business including two recently established manufacturing facilities in China and Romania.
-The business was acquired through a combination of asset as stock purchases for a base purchase price of \$169 million, subject to certain customary closing and post-closing adjustments.
-The purchase of Honewell's friction business substantially strengthens the manufacturing and engineering component of Federal-Mogul's current global braking portfolio.
+On July 11, 2014, Federal-Mogul completed the purchase of certain business assets of Honeywell International Inc.'s ("Honeywell") automotive and industrial brake friction business (the "Honeywell Acquisition"), including two recently established manufacturing facilities in China and Romania which substantially strengthens the manufacturing and engineering capabilities of Federal-Mogul's current global braking portfolio.
+The business was acquired through a combination of asset and stock purchases for a base purchase price of \$169 million and a provisional estimate of \$15 million, primarily for working capital adjustments and earn-out targets, subject to certain customary post-closing adjustments, contingent consideration and other liabilities.